microsoft/dotnet/Documentation/KnownIssues/Template/NETFXKnownIssuesTemplate.md

 ## Cause
 [|Description of the root cause(s)|]
+//A description of the root cause(s) that leads to the issue

 ## Workaround
 [|Description of the workaround, if available|]
+//A way to workaround the issue (if any)

 ## Resolution
 [|Description of the resolution|]